 - Make sure it has 8 channel download with 4 channel upload.
 This is the newest (affordable) technology and will help future proof your modem so you can use it for years to come.

-- Buy a cable modem without wireless technology built in.
+- Buy a cable modem without wireless technology built-in.
 Typically the wireless technology in these modems is basic and won’t suit your needs for gaming, or allow for expansion of wired connections.

-Check Your Wireless Router
+Buy Your Own or Update Your Wireless Router

 For the love of all things holy, please make sure you have a dedicated wireless router.
-Some cable modems come with a built in wireless router, but like 2 in 1 shampoo and conditioner, we all know it just doesn’t work that well.
+Some cable modems come with a built-in wireless router, but like 2 in 1 shampoo and conditioner, we all know it just doesn’t work that well.

 - Buy a Dual-Band Wireless Router.
-A 2.4ghz power band will let you connect from further away, although at slower speed.
+A 2.4ghz power band will let you connect from further away, although at a slower speed.
 A 5ghz power band will allow faster speeds, but limit the effective range of the wireless connection.
 Having both bands will allow you the greatest flexibility when setting up your connection.

 - Use the Latest Wireless Standard.
 In this case, it’s 802.11AC, which supports gigabit speeds over wireless.